equitable-distribution

 What qualifies as marital property in Florida?

-In Florida, marital property encompasses all assets and liabilities acquired by either spouse during the marriage, regardless of the name on the title.
-This includes but is not limited to, income, real estate, debts, and personal property acquired from the wedding day until the filing for divorce.
+In Florida, marital property generally includes assets and liabilities acquired by either spouse during the marriage, regardless of the name on the title.
+This may include income, real estate, debts, and personal property obtained from the date of the marriage until the filing for divorce.

 How are assets valued during equitable distribution?

-During a divorce, assets are valued based on their fair market value at the time of the divorce proceedings.
-Fair market value represents the price a willing buyer would pay to a willing seller in the market.
+During a divorce, assets are typically valued based on their fair market value at the time of the divorce proceedings.
+Fair market value is generally defined as the price a willing buyer would pay to a willing seller in an open market.

 Can a prenuptial agreement affect equitable distribution?